dell/omnia/docs/source/OmniaInstallGuide/Ubuntu.rst

 * Step 6: `Install AI tools on the cluster <../InstallationGuides/Platform/index.html>`_

 .. note::
-    - Slurm installation is not supported on Ubuntu.
+    - Slurm installation is not supported on Ubuntu clusters.
-    - FreeIPA configuration is not supported on Ubuntu.
+    - FreeIPA configuration is not supported on Ubuntu clusters.